Mikhail Tukhachevsky: Aftermath

 Tukhachevsky's family members all suffered after his execution.
-His wife, Nina Tukhachevskaya, and his brothers Alexandr and Nikolai, both instructors in a Soviet military academy, were all shot.
+His wife, Nina Tukhachevskaya, and his brothers Alexandr and Nikolai, both of whom were instructors in a Soviet military academy, were shot.
 Three of his sisters were sent to the Gulag.
-His underage daughter was arrested when she reached adulthood and remained in the Gulag until the 1950s Khrushchev thaw.
-She lived in Moscow after her release and died in 1982.
+His daughter Svetlana, aged 15 when he was executed, lived in the Nizhneisetsky orphanage in Sverdlovsk (now Yekaterinburg) and then the Gulag until the Khrushchev Thaw.
+She moved to Moscow afterwards and died in 1982.

+Leon Trotsky described Tukhachevsky posthumously as an "outstanding talent" for his strategic skills and viewed the purge of the Red Army by the Stalinist bureaucracy as a means of preserving its political position.

 Before Nikita Khrushchev's Secret Speech in 1956, Tukhachevsky was officially considered a fascist and fifth columnist.
 Soviet diplomats and supporters in the West enthusiastically promulgated this opinion.
 Then, on January 31, 1957, Tukhachevsky and his codefendants were declared innocent of all charges and were rehabilitated.

 Although Tukhachevsky's prosecution is almost universally regarded as a sham, Stalin's motivations continue to be debated.
-In his 1968 book The Great Terror, British historian Robert Conquest accuses Nazi Party leaders Heinrich Himmler and Reinhard Heydrich of forging documents that implicated Tukhachevsky in an anti-Stalinist conspiracy with the Wehrmacht General Staff, to weaken the Soviet Union's defence capacity.
-These documents, Conquest said, were leaked to President Edvard Beneš of Czechoslovakia, who passed them to Soviet Russia through diplomatic channels.
+In his 1968 book The Great Terror, the British historian Robert Conquest accuses Nazi Party leaders Heinrich Himmler and Reinhard Heydrich of forging documents that implicated Tukhachevsky in an anti-Stalinist conspiracy with the Wehrmacht General Staff, to weaken the Soviets' defence capacity.
+The documents, Conquest said, were leaked to President Edvard Beneš of Czechoslovakia, who passed them to the Soviet Union through diplomatic channels.
 Conquest's thesis of an SS conspiracy to frame Tukhachevsky was based upon the memoirs of Walter Schellenberg and Beneš.

 In 1989, the Politburo of the Communist Party of the Soviet Union announced that new evidence had been found in Stalin's archives indicating German intelligence's intentions to fabricate disinformation about Tukhachevsky with the goal of eliminating him.
-"Knowledge of personal characteristics of Stalin - like paranoia and extreme suspicion, had been possibly highest factor in it."
+"Knowledge of personal characteristics of Stalin – like paranoia and extreme suspicion, had been possibly highest factor in it."

 According to the opinion of Igor Lukes, who conducted a study on the matter, it was Stalin, Kaganovich and Yezhov who actually concocted Tukhachevsky's "treason" themselves.
 At Yezhov's order, the NKVD had instructed a known double agent, Nikolai Skoblin, to leak to Heydrich's Sicherheitsdienst (SD) concocted information suggesting a plot by Tukhachevsky and the other Soviet generals against Stalin.